 Acting Council Chair

-Dr. Schwetz currently serves as NINR Acting Deputy Director.
+Dr. Schwetz currently serves as NINR Acting Director.
 She is the Associate Deputy Director of the NIH.

 Acting Executive Secretary

 Dr. Anderson is the Acting Director of NINR's Division of Extramural Science Programs.

 Dr. Bowles is the vanAmeringen Professor in Nursing Excellence and Vice President and Director of the Center for Home Care Policy and Research at the Visiting Nurse Service of New York.
 Her program of research examines decision making supported by information technology to improve care for older adults.
 Her most recent study focuses on the development of decision support to determine the best site of care for those needing post-acute care.
 Other research areas include telehealth technology, home care, and evaluation of electronic health records.
 In 2011, Dr. Bowles co-founded RightCare Solutions, a software company based on her team’s research that provides an end to end solution for discharge planning and post-acute care referrals.

 Dr. Conley is a professor and vice chair for research at the University of Pittsburgh School of Nursing.
 Her research focuses on using omics approaches to understand the biological underpinnings of patient recovery and symptom development after traumatic brain injury, stroke, and within the context of treatment for chronic conditions.
 She is director of an NINR‐funded T32 titled “Targeted Research and Academic Training of Nurses in Genomics” and is a faculty member for the NINR Summer Genetics Institute.
 Dr. Conley was previously a standing member of the Nursing and Related Clinical Sciences study section and is a member of the NINR Genomic Nursing Science Blueprint Workgroup.
 She is an Honorary Fellow in the American Academy of Nursing.